Latest posts by Mark Spera (see all)

 - And really, any other lead generation strategy

-Some businesses lend themselves very well to search engine optimization, and others don’t — even with a lot of great, consistent effort from marketers.
+Some businesses lend themselves very well to SEO, and others don’t — even with a lot of great, consistent effort from marketers.

 High search, low competition

-Before launching, Mint took advantage of that fact, building up an email list of 30,000 in less than a year completely through organic (Google) search.
+Before launching, Mint took advantage of those keywords and built an email list of 30,000 people in less than a year… completely with organic search traffic.
 A few years later, Mint sold for about $170 million to Intuit.

 Mint found an untapped SEO goldmine — a “high search volume”/”low competition” category.